matheswarwan/atob/readme.md

 7. When an event is recorded, the addon would change color for 5 seconds and it’ll be available in the addon's popup.

 <img src="gitImages/2.png" width="200px" height="250px"/>

+Note:
+Both 'GET' request with encoded payload & 'POST' request with formData & event payload are supported.